carbon-language/carbon-lang/mlir/docs/SPIRVToLLVMDialectConversion.md

 ### Array types

-SPIR-V distiguishes between array type and run-time array type, the length of which is not known at compile time.
+SPIR-V distinguishes between array type and run-time array type, the length of which is not known at compile time.
 In LLVM, it is possible to index beyond the end of the array.
 Therfore, runtime array can be implemented as a zero length array type.